yoriiis/step-manager/README.md

 ### Manager

-Now the steps are created, we will create the manager to manage all these steps.
+Now the steps are created, we will create the Manager to manage all these steps.

 ```javascript
 import StepPeople from "./step-people";